mrporterphysics/mrporterphysics.github.io/Daily Plan/20252026/Daily Slides/RPAgendas202526.md

 <!--- class: thanksgiving-->

+# 2025.11.10 **Regents Physics** Do Now

+For years, the tallest drop tower in the United States was the Phoenix Shot Tower in Baltimore, Maryland.
+The shot tower was used from 1828 to 1892 to make lead shot for pistols and rifles and molded shot for cannons and other instruments of warfare.
+Molten lead was dropped from the top of the 234-foot (71.3 meter) tall tower into a vat of water.
+During its free fall, the lead would form a perfectly spherical droplet and solidify.

+1. Determine the time of fall.
+2. Determine the speed of a lead shot upon hitting the water at the bottom.

+---

 # 2025.11.10 **Regents Physics**

 ##### **❓ of the 📅**: Cranberry Sauce: Yey or Ney?
 Canned or Homemade?